Who Wants to Be a Millionaire (American game show): Syndication

 In April 2003, with the season in its final weeks, WCBS announced its addition of The People's Court to its lineup for fall 2003 after the revived series had aired since its 1997 debut on WNBC.
 WCBS announced that The People's Court would be airing at 4:00 p.m. once it joined the station's lineup, which meant that Millionaire would be forced out of the timeslot after one year.
-BVT tried to negotiate with WCBS for another timeslot but the station had other obligations and thus could not accommodate them.
-There was not much in the way of open time slots on any of the other New York stations either, as they had other obligations in daytime and nighttime fringe slots, and BVT was in a position that could have seen Millionaire be reduced to airing in a post-midnight period or another non-traditional time that syndicators try to avoid.
+BVT tried to negotiate with WCBS for another timeslot, but the station had other obligations and thus could not accommodate them.
+This left BVT in a tough spot as far as New York was concerned, as all of the other stations had somewhat full daytime and Prime Access schedules as well.
+However, shortly after the first season came to an end, circumstances at the show's former network home allowed for a new option to become available.